caitlincoffey/Movement-Synthesizer/index.md

 After capturing the accelerometer data, it translates signals from the three axes into a .wav file of frequencies audible to the human ear that sound like music.
 This process involves some signal amplifying, frequency 'tuning', and filtering using concepts learned in class related to Fourier Transforms.
 There are other topics covered as well such as music theory concepts from WIRED, a first-year Olin College course.
 To learn more about the music theory behind our project, click [here](https://caitlincoffey.github.io/Movement-Synthesizer/musictheory).

-Due to our filtering algorithm's creating chords out of our x, y, and z axes.

 We use information from movement along all three axes to encourage users to move their body as much as they can.
+Furthermore, the more one accelerates in each axis the more the frequencies will vary over time.
+By moving frequently in all three directions, one can produce songs with more variability in sounds than by sitting still or only using one axis of movement.

-To encourage variations of movement even further, the same movement along different axes will sound different depending on the axis.
-This is because of the way the frequencies are tuned in the pitch tuning algorithm, which is explained more in detail on this [page](https://caitlincoffey.github.io/Movement-Synthesizer/algorithms).
+To encourage variations of movement even further, the same movement along different axes will sound different depending on the axis used.
+This is because of the way the incoming signals are tuned in the pitch tuning algorithm, which is explained more in detail on this [page](https://caitlincoffey.github.io/Movement-Synthesizer/algorithms).
 One can look at video and audio files of the shuffling (side-to-side), bumping (front-back), and jumping (up-down) movements to see/hear the difference of each axis of movement!

 Additionally, to encourage greater periods of movement, we based our total number selection of frequencies so the length of the final song would approximate the length of time spent dancing.